How to Choose the Best Window Treatments

 "Rooms with high ceilings or ample space benefit from drapery versus other window treatments," Ogilvie explains.
 "Spaces that have taller or larger windows tend to better support drapes, as small or narrow windows can be easily overwhelmed by the fabric."

-Speaking of the atmosphere, it's also important to think critically about the aesthetic you are aiming for before choosing fabric colors and patterns.
-While vibrant hues and patterns are great for a maximalist space, neutrals are better suited for pared-back rooms.
+When addressing atmosphere, it's also important to think critically about the aesthetic you are aiming for before choosing fabric colors and patterns.
+While vibrant hues and patterns are great for a maximum effect, neutrals are better suited for a minimalist approach.

 What About the Lining?